Mama June Reveals New Weight Loss Details About Honey Boo Boo

 Videos by PopCulture.com

 Upon seeing their mother lose more than 300 pounds and reinventing her image, her daughter’s have followed suit.
-Alana “Honey Boo Boo” Thompson, 11, and Lauryn “Pumpkin” Thompson, 17 have started getting healthy and losing seven and four pounds, respectively.
+Alana “Honey Boo Boo” Thompson, 11, and Lauryn “Pumpkin” Thompson, 17 have started getting healthy and losing 7 and 4 pounds, respectively.

-MORE: Watch: Mama June Reveals the Diet Tricks and Tips Helping Her Stay Fit

 The sisters have done this through exercise and a healthier diet, just like Mama June.